Executive Director, Licensed Clinical Psychologist

-National TF-CBT Trainer
+Certifications: National TF-CBT Trainer; Global PCIT Trainer

 Annie Levin, PsyD, is a licensed clinical psychologist who has a passion for and specializes in the treatment of children, adolescents, and adults who have experienced traumatic events.
 She also works with individuals experiencing depression, anxiety, and behavior management difficulties.
-Dr. Levin obtained her Bachelor of Arts in Psychology from the College of William in Mary before seeking her Doctor of Psychology in Clinical Psychology from the American School of Professional Psychology (ASPP), Argosy Northern Virginia.
+Dr. Levin obtained her B.A. in Psychology from the College of William and Mary before seeking her Doctor of Psychology in Clinical Psychology from the American School of Professional Psychology (ASPP), Argosy Northern Virginia.
 Prior to obtaining her PsyD, Dr. Levin held positions at ChildHelp USA, a youth residential treatment facility for maltreated and at-risk youth in Virginia; the Rape, Abuse, and Incest National Network (RAINN) in Washington, DC; the Tree House Child Assessment Center in Maryland; and the Dorothy B. Hersh Regional Child Protection Center in New Jersey.
 Additionally, Dr. Levin worked in several teaching assistant positions at ASPP, including classes in assessment, diversity, and psychodynamic therapy.
-Dr. Levin is trained in and seeking certification in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and Parent-Child Interaction Therapy (PCIT).
+Dr. Levin is certified in TF-CBT and is seeking certification in PCIT.
 She also has interests in integrating complementary therapeutic modalities, such as the use of art, music, or animal-assisted therapy.
-Dr. Levin has been practicing at Alicia’s Place since July 2018.